 Saving Hawaii’s Sea Turtles

 Sea turtles are by far Hawaii’s most popular and charismatic ocean dwellers.
 Of the 7 sea turtle species found around the world, 5 inhabit Hawaii waters.
 The Hawaiian green sea turtle – known locally as honu – is the most commonly encountered species.
 Leatherbacks, loggerheads and olive ridleys are rarely seen, and typically only encountered in deeper, offshore waters.
-One particularly illusive, but very special sea turtle, is the hawksbill.
+One particularly elusive, but very special sea turtle, is the hawksbill.
 This critically endangered species can be found swimming in Hawaii’s nearshore waters, and also nesting on certain Hawaii beaches.

 Hawksbill Sea Turtles: A Critically Endangered Species